 Humidity is the amount of water that is in the atmosphere (air).
-The water droplets absorb the heat causing the air temperature to feel warmer than what the actual temperature is.
-When you remove the water from the air you will notice a difference in temperature making if feel much cooler.
+The water vapor absorbs the heat causing the air temperature to feel warmer than what the actual temperature is.
+When you remove the water from the air you will notice a difference in temperature making it feel much cooler.

-When the outdoor humidity is high it seeps into the home from open doors and windows, cracks in the foundation, vents and other ways that are natural to help a house keep properly ventilated.
-If the humidity is very high it can make the air conditioner work much harder than average and make it take longer to adjust and bring the temperature and humidity level down.
+When the outdoor humidity is high it seeps into the home from open doors and windows, cracks in the building structure, vents and other ways that are natural to help a house keep properly ventilated.
+If the humidity is very high it can make the air conditioner work much harder than average and make it take longer to adjust and bring the temperature and humidity levels down.

 Your air conditioner may not be able to do the job if it is older, the wrong size for your home, or overall inefficient.
 Other factors may include your home needing air sealing, upgraded insulation or other various reasons.